Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 number

-styles are Open styles (they continue until turned off or replaced by
+styles are "Open" styles (which continue until turned off or replaced by

 Num Disp][Suprscpt][Font: Times New Roman]